 How a Corporate Lawyer Can Help You

-As mentioned above, corporate lawyers have multiple responsibilities, from environmental laws to IP laws.
+As mentioned above, corporate lawyers like Alex Gotch of Beacon Legal have multiple responsibilities, from intellectual property laws to employment laws.
 Here is how they can help your business:

 As a business owner, you will need to create and sign multiple contracts with your staff, customers, suppliers, and other businesses.
 A corporate lawyer can create standard contracts for your organization.
 Most importantly, they will review them when needed to ensure the contract terms protect your company’s interests.